MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/trust-conditional-access-from-other-organizations.md

 - People from Microsoft 365 or Microsoft Entra organizations that don't manage devices
 - People from Microsoft 365 or Microsoft Entra organizations that require managed devices where your organization doesn't trust their conditional access settings.

-We recommend using caution when requiring compliant or Microsoft Entra hybrid joined devices because this will block many external collaboration scenarios.
+We recommend using caution when requiring compliant or Microsoft Entra hybrid joined devices because this blocks many external collaboration scenarios.
 Be sure all of your partner organizations manage their devices and that your organization trusts their settings.

 ## Set up conditional access requirements for people outside your organization